WUSTL-Biol4220/home/labs/lab_13.md

 ```
 where the keys are species names and values are sequence data, and sequence data are stored as lists of length-1 strings.
 Once you have created the dictionary, make two modifications.
 Add a new entry for `chimp` with the value `AATGCTA`.
 Change the middle character for fly and worm to a gap, `-`.
 Print the list of keys to standard output, then print the list of values to standard output.

-- **Problem 4.** Create a list with the lengths of five imaginary genes (in base pairs).
-You can invent the values for their lengths.
-Write a few lines of code to calculate and print the total length of all the genes combined, the average gene length, and the difference between the longest and shortest genes.
+- **Problem 4.** Create a list with the lengths of five genes (in base pairs).
+Use the values 391, 852, 172, 1414, and 742.
+Write code to calculate and print the total length of all the genes combined, the average gene length, and the difference between the longest and shortest genes.
 Hint: Use the `sum`, `max`, and `min` functions.
 Use the `help` function to learn how other functions work, e.g. `help(sum)`.

 ---